 We also regularly review and update our internal security risk assessment and business continuity plans.

-The security of the The Holiday Tracker and the data within it is a key metric we measure as we design, develop and test new features.
+The security of The Holiday Tracker and the data within it is a key metric we measure as we design, develop and test new features.
 We use the latest framework releases and follow industry recommended development practices.
 Advanced automated test suites, combined with rigorous manual testing ensures all new features are robust before any updated code goes live.

 We regularly subject our production code to a range of automated penetration tests to identify and fix any exploits that intruders could use to gain access to the system.